 The user interface and data structure have been completely redesigned, using JAVA and XML as the development platform.
 Intensive contact to geological surveys has strongly influenced the further development of GSI3D, so the software has been adjusted more and more to the demands and requirements of geological surveys.

 From 2010 up to the present, building on the experience we gained with the software programs described above and using GSI3D as a basis, the SubsurfaceViewer® program has been developed.
 SubsurfaceViewer is conceived as a GIS for geologists, with specific functions for the purpose of displaying site investigation information and geological subsurface models on the screen.
 Data structures of GSI3D have been extended by Grid-based layer- and VOXEL-models, 3D-graphic functionality has been completely newly implemented, a new data format for publishing has been developed, etc.

-Since 2013, we have been integrating the GSI3D modeling technology into our SubsurfaceViewer product, where it forms the Modeling EXtension of the SubsurfaceViewer XL now.
+Since 2013, we have been integrating the GSI3D modeling technology into our SubsurfaceViewer product, where it is now available within SubsurfaceViewer MX.